 Your letter documents the reason for your request.
 While you can explain your situation in person, a written letter explains your need for time off.
 This makes the request easier for your manager or HR person to understand.

 The letter can be forwarded to other executives within the company rather than relying on a manager to explain the situation.
-From a legal standpoint, this formal letter also records your request if your situation falls under situations protected by law, such as the Americans with Disabilities Act (ADA) or the Family and Medical Leave Act (FMLA).
+From a legal standpoint, this formal letter also records your request if your case falls under situations protected by law, such as the Americans with Disabilities Act (ADA) or the Family and Medical Leave Act (FMLA).

-When a Leave of Absence Letter is Needed
+When a Leave of Absence Letter Is Needed

 If you’re chosen for jury duty, the company must give you the time off without compromising your employment.
-Many companies have their own protocol for dealing with lengthy absences.
+Many companies have their protocol for dealing with lengthy absences.
 They may offer to use your existing vacation and personal days to allow the maximum paid time off for your situation.

 Consequences of Not Using a Leave of Absence Letter